 Effective November 12, 2022 – masks are OPTIONAL to enter our building and theater spaces.
-Although not required, audience members are strongly encouraged to wear masks.
-Plus, we will provide one to anyone who wants it, upon arrival.
+We will provide one to anyone who wants it, upon arrival.

 In consultation with heating, ventilation, and air conditioning (HVAC) experts, we have upgraded our air filtration and circulation equipment.
 This has included the addition of MERV 13 filters, which are capable of filtering and trapping the coronavirus, and industrial ionizers, which also targets viral particles in the air—basically, an industrial sized version of the type of air purifiers many people keep in their homes!

 In addition to rigorous cleaning practices, you’ll also find touch-free automatic hand soap dispensers and multiple hand sanitizer stations throughout the building.
 Touch-free water and bottle filling dispensers are also available.